-- 1. Cumulative grade point average of at least 2.0 in all transferable units attempted; - 2.
-In good standing at the last college or university attended; and - Completed at least sixty (60) transferable semester (90 quarter) units of college level coursework with a grade point average of 2.0 or higher and a grade of C- or better in each course used to meet the CSU general education requirements in written communication, oral communication, critical thinking, and quantitative reasoning, e.g. mathematics.
+- Cumulative grade point average of at least 2.0 in all transferable units attempted; - 2.
+In good standing at the last college or university attended; and - 3.
+Completed at least sixty (60) transferable semester (90 quarter) units of college-level coursework with a grade point average of 2.0 or higher and a grade of C- or better in each course used to meet the CSU General Education Requirements in written communication, oral communication, critical thinking, and mathematical concepts and quantitative reasoning, e.g. mathematics.

-The 60 units must include at least 30 units of courses that meet CSU general education requirements, including all of the general education requirements in communication in the English language (both oral and written) and critical thinking and the requirement in mathematics/ quantitative reasoning (usually 3 semester units) OR the Intersegmental General Education Transfer Curriculum (IGETC) requirements in English communication and mathematical concepts and quantitative reasoning.
+The 60 units must include at least 30 units of courses that meet CSU General Education Requirements, including all of the general education requirements in Communication in the English language (both oral and written) and critical thinking and the requirement in mathematical concepts and quantitative reasoning (3 semester units) OR the California General Education Transfer Curriculum (Cal-GETC) requirements in English Communication and Mathematical Concepts and Quantitative Reasoning.